 You can also expect more comfort-focused features, like cushioned footbeds, moisture-wicking liners, and more sophisticated construction.
 These boots are built to handle the demands of frequent use while providing the support and polish needed for schooling and local shows.
 For many riders, a boot in this price range offers the perfect balance of quality, performance, and value.

-Premium Boots $400 and Up
+For the Serious Rider: Boots $400 and Up

 For the dedicated competitor or rider who spends hours in the saddle every day, premium boots are a worthy investment.
 Starting at around $400 and going up from there, these boots are all about superior craftsmanship, high-performance materials, and an almost-custom fit right out of the box.
 They are typically crafted from the finest full-grain and calfskin leathers, offering a beautiful appearance and exceptional durability.